 The Latin roots of the word circumspection are, ’circum’ meaning around, and ’specere’ meaning to look.
 This framework engenders a level of circumspection in programme leaders that, when it has been absent, has proven in many cases to be costly and damaging.
 It encourages honest reflection, analysis and maturity in decision-making; a preparedness to confront issues that might allow risk to leach rightward into execution without justifiable operational reasons, and those issues that might undermine the entire purpose of the programme and bring it to an end - if that’s the right decision.
 The NAO framework is a welcome reminder of the frailty of ourselves as programme leaders in complex environments, and a safety net that can protect us from forgetting to lift our eyes, and look around us.

 Our Consulting team can help you manage your projects and programmes better - quicker, for less money, with greater impact and improved stakeholder confidence.
 Our specialists have been at the heart of the development of internationally recognised best practice guidance, such as MSP®, PRINCE2®, MoP®, P3M3® and the Project Initiation Routemap.
 Contact us to discuss how we can boost your organisation’s capability to deliver your projects and programmes better.

-For further information on how RSM can help improve your projects and programmes please contact Andy Murray or Paul Dowell.
+For further information on how RSM can help improve your projects and programmes please contact Paul Dowell.